AMSP-04/NETN-AIS/NETN-AIS.md

 - represent vessel traffic in a simulation using AIS messages to for example communicate position status reports of vessels;
 - enable the exchange of AIS messages between HLA federate applications in both a real-time and non-real-time platform level simulation;
-- allow HLA federate applications to use regular HLA interaction classes and parameters to represent vessel information, and leave the translation to the physical message format in ITU-R M.1371-5 to for example dedicated gateways.
+- allow HLA federate applications to use regular HLA interaction classes and parameters to represent vessel information, and leave the translation to the physical message format in ITU-R M.1371-5 to, for example, dedicated gateways.

 The NETN-AIS FOM module defines almost all of the AIS message types, whose content can be interpreted by applications without extensive knowledge of the ITU-R M.1371-5 standard and the message format defined by that standard.